sinnie/learn_web_dev/node/cors.md

 [Node](../node.md)

-## Key Terms
+## Definitions
 * __CORS__ - _Cross-Origin Resource Sharing_.
 An HTML5 feature that allows one site to access another site's resources despite having different domains (origin).
 * __JSONP__ - _JSON with Padding_.
 Used to request data from a server residing in a different domain than the client.
 This enables sharing of data in spite of the same-origin policy.

-## Same-Origin Policy security model
+## Same-Origin Policy Security Model

 All of the major web browsers implement the Web Application Security Model outlined by the [w3c](http://www.w3.org) for [Same Origin Policy](http://www.w3.org/Security/wiki/Same_Origin_Policy).
 This policy is a security concept implemented by web browsers to prevent JavaScript code from making queries against a different origin.
-In other words, the same-origin policy prevents a web application from calling an external API.
+In other words, the same-origin policy prevents a web application from obtaining resources form a different domain/origin.
 The browser only considers resources to be of the same origin if they use the same protocol (http/https), the same port, and the same domain -- even different subdomains will be blocked.

 The purpose of this policy is to protect against malicious scripting attacks.
 Unfortunately, it also prevents non-malicious web applications from accessing resources to improve UI/UX.

 To overcome the limitations of the same-origin policy, JSON-P (kind of a hack) and CORS (a new HTML5 feature) can be implemented.
 With the adoption of CORS, developers can now leverage cross-origin images, stylesheets, scripts, iframes, web fonts, AJAX API calls, videos, scripts, etc to improve web applications.

-If you make a cross-origin request in Chrome, you will see:
+#### Example of Cross-Origin Request Error
 ```
 XMLHttpRequest cannot load http://localhost:3000.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'null' is therefore not allowed access.
 ```

-### Getting Around the Same-Origin Policy
+### Circumventing the Same-Origin Policy

 The HTML `<script>` tag is able to execute content retrieved from foreign origins.
 However, services replying with pure JSON data are not allowed to share data across domains, and any attempt to use this data from another domain will result in a JavaScript error.
 The browser downloads the `<script>` file, evaluate the contents, misinterprets the raw JSON data as a block, and then throws a syntax error.
 Even if the JSON were interpreted as a JavaScript object literal, the JSON cannot be accessed by the JavaScript running in the browser because there is no variable assignment on the object literal.

 #### JSON-P

 In the JSONP usage pattern, the URL request pointed to by the `src` attribute in the `<script>` tag returns JSON data, with JavaScript code (usually a function call) wrapped around it.
 This "wrapped payload" is then interpreted by the browser, and the function that is already defined in the JavaScript environment can manipulate the JSON data.
-The function invocation to `parseResponse()` is the "P" (the padding) around the JSON.
+The function invocation to `parseResponse()` is the "P" (the _padding_) around the JSON.

 For JSONP to work, a server must reply with a response that includes the JSONP function (many do not).
 The JSONP function invocation that gets sent back, as well as the payload that the function receives, must be agreed upon by both the client and server.